ITAL 202 – The Florence Experience IV

 On completion of the course, students should be able to:

-– Comprehend spoken Italian in different situations (both in authentic and recorded context) related to Italian culture, habits, history and lifestyle.
+– Comprehend spoken Italian in different situations (both in authentic and recorded contexts) related to Italian culture, habits, history and lifestyle.

 – Read and understand written Italian texts, including literature texts, short newspaper articles, letters, long emails, and reports on contemporary problems.

-– Create written texts such as an essay or a presentation about Italian cultural topics in relation with the students’ interests.
+– Create written texts such as an essay or a presentation about Italian cultural topics in relation to the students’ interests.

 – Talk about present and past activities and express disappointment or communicate instructions and advice.
 Talk about stereotypes.
 Express opinions in the present and past tense.